github/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 ![Sorting stars](/assets/images/help/stars/stars_sort_menu.png)
 1. To filter your list of stars based on their language, click on the desired language under **Filter by languages**.
 ![Filter stars by language](/assets/images/help/stars/stars_filter_language.png)
-1. To filter your list of stars based on repository or topic, click on the desired option above **Filter by languages**.
+1. To filter your list of stars based on repository or topic, click on the desired option.
 ![Filter stars by topic](/assets/images/help/stars/stars_filter_topic.png)

 ### Further reading